yuanh1987/Sevens/README.md

 # Sevens
-This is a two-players version [Sevens](https://en.wikipedia.org/wiki/Sevens_(card_game)) cards game invited by my sister and myself.
+This is a two-players version [Sevens](https://en.wikipedia.org/wiki/Sevens_(card_game)) cards game invented by my sister and myself.
 A Pen created at CodePen.io.
 You can find this one at [here](https://codepen.io/whereitisvc/pen/NMzbRV).

 ## Introduction
 In order to make it playable to two players (Sevens is originally designed for 3~4 players), some special rules are applied: